react-native-community/discussions-and-proposals/proposals/0534-metro-package-exports-support.md

 > Package authors should provide either extensioned (`import 'pkg/subpath.js'`) [...] or extensionless (`import 'pkg/subpath'`) [...] subpaths [...]
 This ensures that there is only one subpath for each exported module so that all dependents import the same consistent specifier.\
 — https://nodejs.org/docs/latest-v18.x/api/packages.html#extensions-in-subpaths

-This detail has the potential to conflict with React Native's [platform-specific extensions](https://reactnative.dev/docs/platform-specific-code#platform-specific-extensions), if extensionless subpaths are not offered by the package, under strict handling.
+This detail has the potential to conflict with React Native's [platform-specific extensions](https://reactnative.dev/docs/platform-specific-code#platform-specific-extensions), if extensionless subpaths are not offered by the package.
 Metro's existing resolution behaviour (without `"exports"`) is as follows:

 ```js
 // For extensions in `resolver.sourceExts`